 Your condensing coil could be dirty

 If your fuse is blowing or your breaker is tripping, you could just have a bunch of dirt clogging the condensing coil.
 This part of your system exists to cool off the refrigerant as it travels through the system.
-If the condensing coil gets clogged, refrigerant will overheat and it will shut off on high head pressure.
+If the condensing coil gets clogged, the refrigerant will overheat and it will shut off on high head pressure.
 Some coils are easier to clean than others.
-If you feel you need a professional cleaning, click here to set up an appointment, and we will handle it.
+If you feel your condensing coil needs professional cleaning, click here to set up an appointment, and we will handle it.

 Power fluctuations may have tripped your breaker

 Common during periods of high usage and “brownouts” this repair is easy.
 Simply reset your breaker.
 This is very uncommon.
 However, in some cases, when voltage drops, amperage must go up to keep your system running.
 Try resetting your breaker at your electrical panel and see if this does the trick.